geluso/learn-git-newsroom-style/README.md

 1. Write a local news column about the cat show going on at city center.
 It's called "Paws at the Pumpkin Patch."
 Remind people there's another one coming up in February called "My Furry Valentine."
-1.Someone needs to write a short piece about the "soduku" craze sweeping the nation.
+1. Someone needs to write a short piece about the "soduku" craze sweeping the nation.
 Can someone please get on this and tell me what the heck this is?!
-1.Spider man is still on the lose harassing citizens.
+1. Spider man is still on the lose harassing citizens.
 Someone find a picture of him and upload it to our spiderman folder so we have something on file the next time he causes us any trouble!!
 We don't need this picture to appear in this issue, we just need to have it on file for once.
-1.Update the final score of the high school basketball game to 93-78.
+1. Update the final score of the high school basketball game to 93-78.
 Moonauts beat the Crows.
-1.Someone run down to the corner store and buy us a pack of smokes.
+1. Someone run down to the corner store and buy us a pack of smokes.
 Geez!
-1.The weather on the front page needs updating.
+1. The weather on the front page needs updating.
 Can someone fill that in already?
-1.Anyone worth their salt should take the time to update the front page to tell people what's actually in this issue.
+1. Anyone worth their salt should take the time to update the front page to tell people what's actually in this issue.
 Keep updating it as new stories come in so we stay on top of the ball for once.
-1.Who put the board game story under sports?
+1. Who put the board game story under sports?
 Move it to culture!
-1.Can someone sort the names of all the plants being unveiled at the greenhouse thing?
+1. Can someone sort the names of all the plants being unveiled at the greenhouse thing?
 Geez, I don't even know what any of those species are.

 # Publishing